Distributionally Robust Reinforcement Learning with Interactive Data Collection: Fundamental Hardness and Near-Optimal Algorithms: Introduction

-In this work, we make the initial steps towards answering the above questions regarding robust RL with interactive data collection.
-At a high level, our results are two-fold. \begin{itemize} \item (\emph{Fundmental hardness.}) We prove a hardness result for robust RL with interactive data collection.
+In contrast, previous work has demonstrated that robust RL through a generative model or a pre-collected offline dataset with good coverage does not face such difficulties.
+For the generative model setup, fortunately, the learner can directly query any state-action pair and observe the sampled next state from the generator.
+Intuitively, once the states that could appear in the testing environment trajectory are queried enough times, it is then possible to guarantee the performance of the learned policy in testing environments.
+The situation is similar if one has a pre-collected offline dataset that enjoys good coverage of testing environments.
+In this work, we make the initial step towards studying the theory and applications of robust RL with interactive data collection.
+At a high level, our results and contributions are three-fold. \begin{itemize} \item (\emph{Fundamental hardness.}) We first prove a hardness result for robust RL with interactive data collection.
 Precisely, certain RMDPs that are solvable sample-efficiently with a generative model or with sufficient offline data with good coverage properties are, in contrast, \emph{intractable} for robust RL through interactive data collection.
-This shows a gap between robust RL with these two different kinds of data-type oracles. \item (\emph{Solvable case and sample-efficient algorithm.}) We identify a tractable subclass of those RMDPs, for which we further propose a novel robust RL algorithm that can provably learn a near-optimal robust policy through interactive data collection.
-This implies that robust RL with interactive data collection is still possible for certain subclasses of RMDPs. \end{itemize} These two results combined answer the above question.
-In the following section, we explain more explicitly the problem setup we study and the theoretical contributions we make.
+This shows a gap between robust RL with these two different kinds of data-type oracles. \item (\emph{Solvable class and sample-efficient algorithm.}) We identify a tractable subclass of RMDPs, for which we further propose a novel robust RL algorithm that can provably learn a near-optimal robust policy through interactive data collection.
+This implies that robust RL with interactive data collection is still possible for certain subclasses of RMDPs. \item (\emph{Extensions and applications.}) To demonstrate the breadth of our theory, we extend it to two additional robust RL settings: a different robust-set formulation and a multi-agent extension.
+Finally, to showcase the practical relevance of our framework, we instantiate it in a representative operations research application that naturally exhibits sim-to-real (model-shift) concerns. \end{itemize} Together, our work answers the above question and shows that robust RL with interactive data collection is not only theoretically characterizable, but also directly applicable to canonical operations problems.
+In the following section, we explain more explicitly the problem setup and the contributions we make.